Linkta-org/core/.github/ISSUE_TEMPLATE/TASK.md

 ---
-name: Ticket
+name: Task
-about: Create a ticket for a user story
+about: Create a task for a user story
 title: ''
 labels: ''
 assignees: ''